 A vacuum sucks.
 So does working in one.

 The best projects are done collaboratively.
 A marketing professional will help you craft a message that will resonate with your audience rather than sound melodious only to your own ear.
 A talented web designer will create a website that not only looks good but will allow even your mother to easily navigate the site.
-A good programmer will code a website that can be updated by the coworker who hits “reply all” to virtually every email the receive (though, admittedly, this may require some oversight!)
+A good programmer will code a website that can be updated by the coworker who hits “reply all” to virtually every email the receive

 Each player has a role.
 So do you.